...

 Why do baby hands, legs, and feet turn purple?

 It can be worrying for parents to see their baby’s hands, legs, and feet turning purple.
-This is a common occurrence among newborn infants, but what causes it?
+As an expert pediatrician, I will discuss the common causes behind babies hands, legs and feet turning into purple:

 The medical term for this is acrocyanosis, which occurs when the blood vessels in the extremities of a baby constrict due to cold temperatures or low oxygen levels in the air around them.
 When this happens, the blood cannot adequately flow through these areas, and they turn purple instead.